Why FREE is Not Always BestBy Dan Vis

 You can probably think of more hidden costs: Not being able to hire the staff you need.
 Not being able to promote your ministry (advertising).
 Second best equipment, facilities, etc. Having to say no to opportunities because funds are not available.
 Not having reserves for emergencies.
 Or to support special projects that are important to you.

 If you have been trying, but unable to take your ministry to the next level, it may be because you are giving away too much for free.
-Make sure you have a viable financial model that allows you to provide the best service possible to your people.
+Make sure you have a viable and sustainable financial model that allows you to provide the best service possible to your people.

 CommentsSo what do you think about giving too much away for free?
 Does it hurt or help a ministry?